kwk/docker-registry-setup/certs/README.md

 Email Address []:admin@registry.example.com
 ```

-# Certificates for the auth server
+# Certificate and key for the auth server

 The `auth.crt` and `auth.key` files have been created using this command: